-- Follow the CLINIC template for this document - Specify the time frame as (month/year to month/year). - Balance projected revenue and expenses totals - Specified grants by name of the funder and amount from each funder. - Mark fee income as "projected" if for the current or projected year. - Include in-kind donations (in-kind or cash) the name of church (or other organization) including the type of in-kind donation. - Include an expense line item for staff training, technical legal support (if applicable), and law library materials.
+- Use CLINIC's Sample Budgets as a guide. - Specify the time frame as (month/year to month/year). - Balance projected revenue and expenses totals. - Specified grants by name of the funder and amount from each funder. - Mark fee income as "projected" if for the current or projected year. - Include in-kind donations (in-kind or cash) the name of church (or other organization) including the type of in-kind donation. - Include expense lines for staff training, technical legal support (if applicable), and library law materials. - If charging fees organizations must conduct an analysis for compliance with the Internal Revenue Code.
+Because legal services are not traditionally recognized as charitable, to qualify for tax exemption based on "serving members of a charitable class," it is ideal to keep incomegenerating revenue for fee-based services below approximately 85% of the organization's budget, as a whole.
+The budget's revenue column should include additional, diversified funding sources, such as a combination of individual donors, grants, agency subsidy, in-kind donations, etc., that contribute to covering the cost of running the immigration legal services program.